jundalisay/superb/content/en/research/descartes/world/chapter-11.md

-+++
+---
+heading: "Chapter 11"
+title: "What gives objects their Weight?"
+date: 2020-09-08
+image: "/covers/world.jpg"
-title= "What gives objects their Weight?" description= "The whole mass of the Earth is caused by the presence of the moon, and also about some particular things that depend on that motion" image= "/covers/world.jpg" author= "Rene Descartes" linkb= "/research/descartes/world/chapter-10" linkbtext= "Chapter 10" linkf= "/research/descartes/world/chapter-12" linkftext= "Chapter 12" heading= "Chapter 11" icon= "/icons/spmat.png"
+description: "The whole mass of the Earth is caused by the presence of the moon, and also about some particular things that depend on that motion"
-+++
+icon: "/icons/descartes.jpg"
+---

 What is the weight of this earth?